chrisdietr/merchant-yapp/README.md

 3. Configure your environment:
    - Copy `.env.example` to `.env`
    - Add your WalletConnect Project ID from [WalletConnect Cloud](https://cloud.walletconnect.com/)
+   - Configure your admin and shop settings (see Configuration section below)

 4. Start the development server:
 ```bash